StructifyAI/structify-python/docs/source/more/faq.rst

 .. details:: What are some examples of datasets that Structify's API can power me to collect on demand?

-    Here is a list of possible prompts that you can use to collect data on demand via our API:
+    Here is a list of possible use cases that you can use our API to collect data on demand for:

     - Keep track of M&A activity in the EU
     - How have earnings changed for all public biotech companies in the last N years?